 The Dietrich School staff diversity committee is focused on staff diversity issues within the Dietrich School.
 We are looking to create an inclusive environment for all staff regardless of race, gender, ethnicity, sexual orientation, nationality, religion, and class.
 We want to strengthen diversity endeavors for our staff by giving them opportunities to update their skills and practical knowledge pertaining to issues of diversity.
 We want to assist in recruiting a more diverse work force and creating chances to experience a wider range of diversity.
 The staff diversity committee is an essential aspect of the Dietrich School’s commitment to staff diversity in action.
 Begun in 2016, the Committee's role is to serve as a resource to prospective and current staff from helping to identify resources, opportunities, and experiences of particular benefit.

 The committee members are:

 Philippa Carter, Director of Diversity Initiatives and Academic Affairs.
-Diversity, Graduate Studies, Chair
+Diversity, Graduate Studies

 Sheba Gittens, Academic Advisor, Student Support Services, Undergraduate Studies